SAP PI/PO Tutorial

 Why SAP PI/PO?

-Prior to SAP PI, business would connect with each other through point-to-point communication.
-But this process is not used for multiple and complex processes.
-For smooth communication between multiple businesses, Mediated communication or Integration broker is used, and SAP PI adapts this system very well.
-It enables interconnection of a different process via a central location known as Integration Broker, unlike the point to point connection which is more like a spider web.
-The integration broker or server is an integral part of mediated communication consist of Java based Advanced Adapter Engine (AAE) and an integration engine for routing.
-Mediated communication is based on an integration broker which is executed by exchanging XML messages.
+Before SAP PI, businesses connected with each other through point-to-point communication.
+That approach does not scale to multiple complex processes.
+For smooth communication between many systems, mediated communication using an integration broker is used, and SAP PI implements this pattern very well.
+It enables interconnection of different processes through a central location called the Integration Broker, instead of the spider-web of point-to-point connections.
+The integration broker or server is an integral part of mediated communication and consists of a Java-based Advanced Adapter Engine (AAE) and an integration engine for routing.
+Mediated communication is based on an integration broker that executes by exchanging XML messages.

-• Message Routing: Forwarding a message sent by a sender system to one or more receiver systems
+- Message Routing: Forwards a message sent by a sender system to one or more receiver systems.

-• Connectivity Adapters: Connecting the integration broker and receiver system, the adapter will transform the incoming message into an inbound message and later convert it to the format of the receiving system at the other end
+- Connectivity Adapters: Connect the integration broker and receiver system.
+The adapter transforms the incoming message into an inbound message and later converts it to the format of the receiving system.

-• Integration Processes: Cross component Business Process Management (ccBPM) consists of functions for enhanced service orchestration.
+- Integration Processes: Cross-component Business Process Management (ccBPM) provides functions for enhanced service orchestration.

 How SAP PI/PO works

-• Connect: SAP PI has an ability to integrate with all application regardless of whether it is an application from a 3rd party or from the SAP.
-It uses the adapter framework to integrate 3rd party solutions.
+- Connect: SAP PI integrates with any application, whether it is from a third party or from SAP.
+It uses the adapter framework to bring third-party solutions into the bus.

-• Co-ordinate: It can define a path/workflow for each business transaction that is integrated.
-It ensures that each message is correctly delivered from the source to the target destination
+- Co-ordinate: It defines a path or workflow for each integrated business transaction.
+It ensures that each message is correctly delivered from source to target destination.

-• Communicate: It can translate files into any format whether an internal file format or any business to business integration standard.
+- Communicate: It translates files into any format, whether an internal file format or a business-to-business integration standard.

 SAP PI/PO Architecture

-SAP PI is not a single component responsible for the integration of SAP and Non- SAP application, but it is a cluster of components that together make SAP PI functional.
-This architecture of SAP PI or components is used during design time, configuration time and at run time.
-The various components of SAP PI include
+SAP PI is not a single component responsible for integrating SAP and non-SAP applications.
+It is a cluster of components that together make SAP PI functional.
+This architecture is used during design time, configuration time, and at runtime.
+The various components of SAP PI include:

 System Landscape Directory